sheilaschoepp/aibo_ers7/README.md

 ## Source(s)

 All documentation was downloaded in April 2020.
-Links annotated with an asterisk (*) are no longer accessible.
+Links annotated with an asterisk (*) are no longer accessible (as of February 2024).